KyleTryon/techsquidtv.com-vue/content/blog/Ditching_WordPress.md

 ## Conclusion

 Netlify has too many free benefits to fit into this article, but with no downsides to speak of and several advanced features for free, there is reason not to try it for your static site. the free version is more than adequate and clearly superior to the GitHub Pages offering.
 Best of all there is nothing you stopping you from enjoying the best of both worlds if you wish.

+Admittedly, this screen shot was taken after a small optimization pass where I enabled lazy-loading of images and videos.
+So while not quite my _first_ pass, with little effort we have at minimum matched and in some ways exceeded the performance of the premium WordPress theme.

+<nuxt-picture src="./posts/img/nuxt-v-wordpress-speed.jpg" alt="Speed comparison old WordPress Website vs. new Nuxt site" fit="contain"></nuxt-picture>

+Post-launch, maybe by the time you are reading this, I plan to get all of these in the high 90's without sacrificing any of the experience.
+As it turns out, most of the issues pretty much all stem from loading YouTube thumbnails.

 NuxtJS has been a great choice for me for building the custom experience I want for my blog and will make it easy to tweak and update in the future.
 There's going to be many more blog posts about how this blog was built and the many changes, optimizations, and improvements that are yet to come.